Customizing Output

 Arrays

 Arrays will be converted to tables with sortable columns.
-If your arrays only contain primitives, they’ll also be able to be viewed as cards.
+If your arrays contain only primitives, then they can also be viewable as cards.
 If your array has more complex objects and arrays, those will be rendered within the table.

 Objects

-Objects will be rendered in Zipper’s object explorer which allows you to expand and collapse keys.
-It will also render nested objects and arrays.
+Objects will be rendered in Zipper’s object explorer, allowing you to expand and collapse keys.
+Zipper can also render nested objects and arrays.

 HTML

-Returning an HTML string will just render HTML.
+If you return an HTML string, Zipper will simply render HTML.

 Markdown

-By default, returning a string will render you string in Markdown.
-You can also explicitly send Markdown as text to any part of your Applet by using the md tag.
-For example,
+By default, returning a string will render your string in Markdown.
+You can also explicitly send Markdown as text to any part of your applet by using the md tag.
+For example:

 const plaintext = 'regular text';